National Science Foundation-funded program requires illegal discrimination, group alleges

 The complaint accused these colleges of discrimination on the basis of race via adoption of the STEM program.
 The program is funded with money from the National Science Foundation, which lists all 12 universities on its grant award.

-The leader of Do No Harm, former University of Pennsylvania medical school chair Dr. Stanley Goldfarb, told The College Fix via email recently that this program was illegal due to its exclusion of Middle Eastern and white students.
+The leader of Do No Harm, former University of Pennsylvania medical school associate dean Dr. Stanley Goldfarb, told The College Fix via email recently that this program was illegal due to its exclusion of Middle Eastern and white students.

 Oklahoma universities created a specific program called the OK-LSAMP program to ‘increase recruitment, enrollment, and retention of minority students in STEM programs’.
 They specifically exclude white students, students from middle eastern countries, and Asian students.
 This program is proudly announced on University websites but it is illegal to engage in such discrimination based on race.